Skip to content

 Create a route

-In routes/web.php, you can now instruct a route to load your new page component.
-You just need to give its name to the hybridly function.
+In routes/web.php, you can now instruct a route to load your new view component.
+You just need to give its name to Hybridly's view function.

 php